pforemski/pjf-msc/README.markdown

 ====

 * libspi
-  * implement SVM
-  * implement EWMA verdict issuer
-  * let for choosing classifier/verdict issuer and their options
+  * implement EWMA verdict issuer, let for choosing verdict issuer and options
   * compute average size, IPT and jitter for both directions separately?
 * spid
   * sooner or later a real config file will be necessary :)